 1. Measure the width of your canvas, board or paper.

-2. Divide that figure by the amount of squares on the width of your gridded image. (e.g our canvas is 100cm in width and our gridded photo is 14 squares wide, so 100÷14 = 7.1cm)
+2. Divide that figure by the number of squares on the width of your gridded image (e.g., our canvas is 100cm wide and our gridded photo is 14 squares wide, so 100÷14 = 7.1cm)

 3. Mark out points across all four sides of your canvas separated by the answer to your sum (7.1cm apart in our example).

-4. Join the points to create a grid, it will be a perfectly scaled up version of your reference grid.
-Mark the axes with numbers and letters the same as your reference grid.
+4. Join the points to create a grid and you will have a perfectly scaled-up version of your reference grid.
+Mark the axes with numbers and letters, the same as you did with your reference grid.

 Your grid is now ready to use.

 The hard work is over – all that is left to do is use the grid for your drawing.
-Mentally break the image down into a series of tiny ones rather than a whole, all you have to draw are the individual squares.
-You can start anywhere on the grid you like, if you lose the tile you are working on, simply use the axis letters and numbers to find them i.e. tile G5 on the image below.
+All you have to draw is the detail from each square, breaking the image down into a series of tiny ones rather than the whole.
+You can start anywhere on the grid you like – if you lose the tile you are working on, simply use the axis letter and number to find it, e.g. tile G5 on the image below.

 Continue working tile by tile until your drawing is complete.

-Once you are happy with the sketch you have created using the grid, you can now remove any of the visible lines with an eraser.
+Once you are happy with the sketch you have created using the grid, you can remove the gridlines lines with an eraser.
 Continue to work on the image, whether it be in paint, pencil or any other medium.